beyondcancer/mtchdcohortsim_paper/README.md

 Graphs: Outputs graphs to visualise the data

-sim one_rep_v2: produces km graphs by exposure status, for a large 1 million sample of one base cohort
+sim one_rep_v2: produces km graphs by exposure status, for a large 1 million sample of one base cohort by underlying timescale and for each different DGM (exposure prevalence and confounding level)